-The best place to visit to get an idea of what Rio once looked like, with miles and miles of tropical rain forest, walking trails, stunning views of the city, waterfalls, creeks and wonderfully varied greenery.
+The best place to visit to get an idea of what Rio once looked like, with miles of tropical rain-forests, walking trails, stunning views of the city, waterfalls, creeks and greenery.
 At this huge urban reserve, it only takes about 20 minutes to immerse yourself in nature.
 Serious hikers can climb to the summit of Pico da Tijuca, while others can simply enjoy the waterfall, Cascatinha Taunay, at the Alto da Boa Vista.

 An unmistakable landmark from the top of Corcovado and a breathtaking view as you leave the tunnel, Lagoa Rodrigo de Freitas is largely used by locals as a respite from the hustle and bustle of the city.
-Visitors to Rio should take advantage of the wonderful water-side walk and bike path or maybe the public tennis and volleyball courts, the baseball diamond and soccer grounds.
+Visitors to Rio generally take advantage of the wonderful water-side walk and bike path along with the public tennis, volleyball courts, the baseball diamond and the soccer grounds.
 At night, the lagoon's banks are flooded with a constellation of kiosks that offer a plethora of local delights.
 That complemented with some catchy live music makes for a truly memorable experience.

 This four kilometer (2.49 mile) stretch skirting the Copacabana Beach, is one of the city's most picturesque avenues.
 Lined with excellent hotels, restaurants and boutiques, Avenida Atlantica sees a perennial bustle throughout the day, populated not just by tourists, but locals as well.
 The street is a major site of the city's extravagant New Year's Eve celebrations as well.

 The most famous beach in the world, Copacabana has lost little of its mystique and charm over the years.
-Positioned in a wonderfully rich setting with a backdrop of sharp rising hills and a concrete jungle, this is the best place to feel the carioca spirit.
+Positioned in a wonderfully rich setting with a backdrop of sharply rising hills and a concrete jungle, this is the best place to feel the Carioca spirit.
 Sit at one of the many restaurants along the beachfront to enjoy a batida or caipirinha, or take a stroll on the famous and often imitated Burle Marx designed sidewalks.
-In summertime, go early, as it may be hard to find a spot on the sand.
-Also, take note that the currents are deceptively strong.
-A perfect place to eat, drink, relax and people watch.
+In the summertime, its pristine sandy landscapes are dotted with prolific sunbathers who come here from all parts of the city just to bask under Rio's bright mid-day sun.
+Surfing is permitted here.